Equine coat color: Basic coat colors

 In the absence of DNA testing, chestnut and bay can be distinguished from each other by looking at the mane, tail and legs for the presence of black points.
 There is a proposed allele that darkens a bay coat to seal brown, and the sooty gene is linked to other forms of dark bay.

 Genetically, a chestnut horse is a horse without the ability to produce black pigment, while a black horse does not have dominant agouti to restrict their black pigment to points.
 The MC1R (extension) either binds alpha-MSH and signals for black and red pigment to be produced ('E' at extension), or it only signals for red ('e' at extension).
-ASIP (agouti) either blocks MC1R from binding to alpha-MSH and signalling for black ('A' at agouti), or it does not ('a' at agouti).
+ASIP (agouti) either blocks MC1R from binding to alpha-MSH and signaling for black ('A' at agouti), or it does not ('a' at agouti).
 The extension gene determines whether the cells can decide to produce black and red, and can be either E (able to produce black and red) or e (only able to produce red, as in chestnut).
 To be chestnut, a horse must have two copies of e, so the genotype is e/e.
 A horse with a genotype of E/E or E/e can still make black and red pigments and will be bay or black.
 Meanwhile, the agouti gene determines whether the cells can stop producing black.
 The A version of agouti means that it can, so as long as has E at extension the base color will be bay.
 The a version of agouti means the cells cannot stop producing black, so a horse with two copies of a (genotype a/a) and E at extension will be black rather than bay.